ND91/curriculum_vitae/index.md

 ### Computer languages

 __R__
-* Have used R as my daily driver for extensive data analyses and visualization.
+* Daily driver for extensive data analyses and visualization.

 __Python__
-* Have used Python courses on machine learning and data wrangling.
+* Extensively used for courses on machine learning and data wrangling.

 __Bash__
-* Have used Bash extensively for data preparation and wrangling.
+* Extensively used for data preparation and wrangling.

 __Perl__
-* Have used Perl extensively for data wrangling.
+* Extensively used for data wrangling.

 __MATLAB/Octave__
-* Have used MATLAB/Octave on occasion for data analysis and machine learning.
+* Used on occasion for data analysis and machine learning.

 __C/C++__
-* Have used C/C++ in a few courses.
+* Used for a few courses.

 __Java__
-* Have used Java in a course.
+* Used in a course.

 ### Software